Wayne42/C_synchronizing_examples/README.md

 ## Fork with Semaphores and mmap

-Simple Parent-Child Orchestration Example using Mainthread and Childthread.
+Simple Parent-Child Orchestration Example using Fork to create a Childprocess.

 To run this program, run: